 9. Parents will attend board meetings to maintain clear communication for our parent-ran club and for our skaters.

-10. If a coaching change is desired, exhibit mutual respect by discussing desired change with current coach and
+10. If a coaching change is desired, exhibit mutual respect by discussing desired change with current coach and desired coach.

 11. Issues or complaints, must be presented to the board or a board member in written form.